aeibby/VotingSystem/README.md

 2. Continue Previous Voting Round
 3. Show Results
 4. Exit/logout from Admin panel

+:warning:	If you will be holding this voting, username: Admin, password: 12345 :warning:

 ☑️ _Student rights (Voters):_
 1. Entering student ID (with a format)